Remember those old movies where basements were scary, musty, and cobweb-filled unused spaces?

 These foundation types are ideal for a sloping lot where the rear or one or two sides are above ground.
 Walkouts may also be designed with a deck or covered rear porch on the upper floor, or main level, of the house that covers the area of the egress door or doors, protecting the space from foul weather.

 This stunning Transitional Ranch style home (top) with two bedrooms and 2.5-baths has a walkout basement (bottom) that adds two bedrooms, two bathrooms, an exercise room, and a huge recreation room with wet bar.
 The beautiful home is built on a sloped lot and features an impressive rock-and-stone exterior facade plus gable and hip rooflines, all of which enhance its curb appeal (Plan #194-1010).

-Why should you consider a walkout or daylight basement?
+Why should you consider home plans with a walkout or daylight basement?
 Let us explore some benefits:

 Lower Land Cost